oktadev/okta-blog/_source/_posts/2022-07-12-hosted-auth-cli.md

 1. Log in to your dashboard.

-2. From the left panel, click *Applications*.
+2. From the left panel, click **Applications**.

-3. Choose your application, if you used the CLI to create it as instructed it should be called *okta-flask-sample*.
+3. Choose your application, if you used the CLI to create it as instructed it should be called **okta-flask-sample**.

-4. Get the *Client ID* and the *Client Secret*.
-These map respectively to CLIENT_ID and CLIENT_SECRET in your *okta.env* file.
+4. Get the **Client ID** and the **Client Secret**.
+These map respectively to CLIENT_ID and CLIENT_SECRET in your `.okta.env` file.

 5. If you need your Organization URL, that's up in the right corner of your dashboard under your email address.
 Grab that URL and put it in the *okta.env* file for ORG_URL.

 ## I have the wrong credentials in the Okta CLI

 If there's something wrong with your credentials in the Okta CLI, you can try changing them in the Okta CLI.
-If that doesn't work, you might need to delete your *okta.yaml* file.
+If that doesn't work, you might need to delete your `okta.yaml` file.
 It's in a hidden directory.
-It's added by the CLI, and it's usually at *Users/yourname/.okta/okta.yaml*.
+It's added by the CLI, and it's usually at `Users/yourname/.okta/okta.yaml`.
 Delete the entire folder and try what you were doing again with the CLI.

 ## I forgot my API token, do I HAVE to make a new one?

 If you configured your CLI correctly, you can actually retrieve your API token!
-The CLI stores this in a yaml file that's hidden in the *.okta* folder.
-Navigate to *Users/yourname/.okta/okta.yaml*.
+The CLI stores this in a yaml file that's hidden in the `.okta` folder.
+Navigate to `Users/yourname/.okta/okta.yaml`.
 Copy the token from there.